-- The Commission shall have jurisdiction and supervision over the maintenance and operation of dams to safeguard life and property and to satisfy minimum streamflow requirements.
+- (a) The Commission shall have jurisdiction and supervision over the maintenance and operation of dams to safeguard life and property and to satisfy minimum streamflow requirements.
 The Commission may adopt standards for the maintenance and operation of dams as may be necessary for the purposes of this Part.
-The Commission may vary the standards applicable to various dams, giving due consideration to the minimum flow requirements of the stream, the type and location of the structure, the hazards to which it may be exposed, and the peril of life and property in the event of failure of a dam to perform its function. - The owner of a dam classified by the Department as a high hazard dam or an intermediate hazard dam shall develop an Emergency Action Plan for the dam as provided in this subsection. - The owner of the dam shall submit a proposed Emergency Action Plan for (1) the dam within 90 days after the dam is classified as a high hazard dam or an intermediate hazard dam to the Department and the Department of Public
+The Commission may vary the standards applicable to various dams, giving due consideration to the minimum flow requirements of the stream, the type and location of the structure, the hazards to which it may be exposed, and the peril of life and property in the event of failure of a dam to perform its function. - (a1) The owner of a dam classified by the Department as a high-hazard dam or an intermediate-hazard dam shall develop an Emergency Action Plan for the dam as provided in this subsection. - (1) The owner of the dam shall submit a proposed Emergency Action Plan for the dam within 90 days after the dam is classified as a high-hazard dam or an intermediate-hazard dam to the Department and the Department of Public Safety for their review and approval.
+The Department and the Department of

-General Assembly Of North Carolina Safety for their review and approval.
-The Department and the Department of 1 2 Public Safety shall approve the Emergency Action Plan if they determine 3 that it complies with the requirements of this subsection and will protect public health, safety, and welfare; the environment; and natural resources.
-4 5 The Emergency Action Plan shall include, at a minimum, all of the (2) 6 following: 7 A description of potential emergency conditions that could occur at a.
-8 the dam.
-9 A description of actions to be taken in response to an emergency b. condition at the dam.
-10 11 Emergency notification procedures to aid in warning and evacuations c. during an emergency condition at the dam.
-12 A downstream inundation map depicting areas affected by a dam 13 d.
-14 failure and sudden release of the impoundment.
-The owner of the dam shall update the Emergency Action Plan annually and 15 (3) shall submit it to the Department and the Department of Public Safety for 16 17 their review and approval within one year of the prior approval.
-The Department shall provide a copy of the Emergency Action Plan to the 18 (4) 19 regional offices of the Department that might respond to an emergency 20 condition at the dam.
-21 The Department of Public Safety shall provide a copy of the Emergency (5) 22 23

-Action Plan to all local emergency management agencies that might respond to an emergency condition at the dam.

-(6) Information included in an Emergency Action Plan that constitutes sensitive public security information, as provided in G.S.
-132-1.7, shall be maintained as confidential information and shall not be subject to disclosure under the Public Records Act.
-For purposes of this section, "sensitive public security information" shall include Critical Energy Infrastructure Information protected from disclosure under rules adopted by the Federal Energy Regulatory Commission in 18 C.F.R. § 333.112.
+Public Safety shall approve the Emergency Action Plan if they determine 1 2 that it complies with the requirements of this subsection and will protect 3 public health, safety, and welfare; the environment; and natural resources.
+The Emergency Action Plan shall include, at a minimum, all of the 4 (2) 5 following: 6 A description of potential emergency conditions that could occur at a.
+7 the dam.
+8 A description of actions to be taken in response to an emergency b.
+9 condition at the dam.
+Emergency notification procedures to aid in warning and evacuations 10 c.
+11 during an emergency condition at the dam.
+A downstream inundation map depicting areas affected by a dam 12 d. failure and sudden release of the impoundment.
+13 14 The owner of the dam shall update the Emergency Action Plan annually and (3) shall submit it to the Department and the Department of Public Safety for 15 16 their review and approval within one year of the prior approval.
+17 The Department shall provide a copy of the Emergency Action Plan to the (4) regional offices of the Department that might respond to an emergency 18 19 condition at the dam.
+20 (5) The Department of Public Safety shall provide a copy of the Emergency 21 Action Plan to all local emergency management agencies that might respond 22 to an emergency condition at the dam.
+23 Information included in an Emergency Action Plan that constitutes sensitive (6) 24 public security information, as provided in G.S.
+132-1.7, shall be maintained as confidential information and shall not be subject to disclosure under the 25 26 Public Records Act.
+For purposes of this section, "sensitive public security information" shall include Critical Energy Infrastructure Information 27 protected from disclosure under rules adopted by the Federal Energy 28 29 Regulatory Commission in 18 C.F.R. § 333.112.

 SECTION 8.(b) Notwithstanding G.S.
-143-215.31, as amended by Section 8(a) of this act, the owners of all high hazard dams and intermediate hazard dams in operation on the effective date of this act shall submit their proposed Emergency Action Plans to the Department of Environment and Natural Resources and the Department of Public Safety no later than October 1, 2015.
+143-215.31, as amended by Section 8(a) of this act, the owners of all high-hazard dams and intermediate-hazard dams in operation on the effective date of this act shall submit their proposed Emergency Action Plans to the Department of Environment and Natural Resources and the Department of Public Safety no later than October 1, 2015.